Applications are open from October 9th to March 31st for the next academic year.

 - The proposed program has been designed both for applicants just entering the ecological restoration (ER) workforce and for experienced restoration practitioners wanting to upgrade their academic credentials.
 Applicants with extensive experience in ecological restoration but with lower academic qualifications will also have their work experience assessed, through a review of their resume and letters of reference.
 In some circumstances, an applicant may be accepted into the program based upon their academic performance in combination with their work experience.

 - Applicants may be required to complete bridging courses to strengthen their academic background prior to admittance into the master’s program.

 - Applicants that have completed post-secondary studies outside of Canada, the United States, or England should refer to our minimum equivalent qualifications and academic standing page.
 This site provides general guidelines, by country, for minimum entry requirements for graduate programs at SFU and BCIT.
-However, the Graduate Program Committee may require a comprehensive evaluation of your credentials by the International Credential Evaluation Service (ICES) at BCIT.
-Please contact the program directly to identify if an ICES report is required before applying.
+Applicants will also require a comprehensive evaluation of their credentials by the International Credential Evaluation Service (ICES).
+Credential evaluation reports from other Canadian services may be considered.
+These reports must include course-by-course evaluations and GPA calculations.

 Applicants with previous courses in ecological restoration would be classified as strong candidates for entry into the master’s program.

 The unique qualifications of applicants will be assessed individually by the Graduate Program Committee (a six-member committee comprised of BCIT & SFU faculty).
 All applicants meeting the minimum entry requirements will be assessed by the Graduate Program Committee.
 Most applicants will be contacted with our decision within three weeks following the review process.
 In some cases it can take longer to make a final decision.
 Please be patient.
 All applicants will be contacted via e-mail as soon as a decision is made.